 Finding a good day care that is right for your family can seem like a daunting process.
 I’ve been asked by friends, acquaintances and now fellow parents for the inside scoop time and again.
 Since this is obviously a hot topic, I’ve decided to compile my ideas in one place to help anyone facing the day care search!

 This post is specifically about day cares (as opposed to nannies) since that is where my expertise lies after 9 years in the biz.
 Below, I’ll walk you through the decision making process from specifying your needs all they way to making the big decision.

 There is a lot that I want to share with you about this topic.
 So much that I found it a bit too much for one post.
-So, I’ve created a Free Printable Booklet to help you on your journey!
+So, I’ve created a Free Printable Workbook to help you on your journey!

 The booklet expands on the ideas below.
 It includes a worksheet that helps you pinpoint your priorities, an organizer to help you keep track of your research, and details on exactly what to look for and what to ask at your day care visits.
-Sign up for my email list and the booklet will be delivered to your inbox shortly.
+Sign up for my email list and the workbook will be delivered to your inbox shortly.

 In the meantime, let’s get started!